 Can you build muscle on the carnivore diet?

 As Dr. Shawn Baker shows, muscle building is favored by a carnivore diet meal plan because it naturally supplies high-quality proteins.
-However, you’ll need to exercise as well.

 Can I have processed meat on a carnivore diet meal plan?